gcavpoliba/OpenSeesTools/README.txt

 The same if you want remove the fixies
 Please contact me for some code bugs to correct
-You have to install by pip: openseespy opensees gmsh gmsh2opensees numpy scipy time math os Gmsh2Opensees is not available from  here: https://github.com/jaabell/gmsh2opensees/archive/refs/heads/main.zip, follow the github.com/jaabell/gmsh2opensees instruction to install in your python interpreter.
+You have to install by pip: openseespy opensees gmsh gmsh2opensees numpy scipy time math os Gmsh2Opensees is available from  here: https://github.com/jaabell/gmsh2opensees/archive/refs/heads/main.zip, follow the github.com/jaabell/gmsh2opensees instruction to install in your python interpreter.
 Before to install remember to change the g2o_elements_functions.py.
 In gmsh you HAVE TO call Solid the geo-element of dimension 3 or you will get an "invalid 'Solid'" error.